-Onboarding is the process through which new employees acquire the job- and organizational-specific knowledge and skills necessary to become effective team members.
-This is an important step to ensure engagement, development, and alignment across the team.
-In this section, you will find onboarding checklists and tools for the following:
+Onboarding is the process of equipping new employees with job- and organization-specific knowledge and skills necessary to become effective team members.
+This important step ensures engagement, development, and alignment across the team.
+This section provides onboarding checklists and tools for:

 - Preparing for the first day >